Mesolithic, 8000BC - c4500BC

 The Romans have brought major social and economic change.
 Demand from new towns and the Roman army has led to a massive expansion of the Wealden iron industry.
 The size and importance of the industry, coupled with the lack of towns in the High Weald, suggests the area may have been an Imperial Estate (ruled by Rome).
 It is thought it was comprised of 2 main groups of iron-works; a western ‘private’ area and an eastern area linked to the Roman navy (the Classis Britannica).
 There is settlement on the area’s high ridges and close to routeways and early ‘farmsteads’ are providing food for the iron-workers and traders.

-Download more information about the Roman period
+Download more information about the document Roman period (17 KB)

 A link to more information about the Romans